THE BARN AT TYTCHNEY

 We understand that occasional accidental breakages may happen and ask guests to notify us promptly.

-Significant damage or excessive cleaning requirements will be deducted from the security deposit.
+Significant damage or excessive cleaning requirements will be deducted from the security deposit

 -